iwera-git/deepBioWSD/README.md

-# deepBioWSD: One-size-fits-all Deep Bidirectional LSTM for Word Sense Diambiguation of Biomedical Textual Data
+# deepBioWSD: A One-size-fits-all Deep Bidirectional LSTM for Word Sense Disambiguation of Biomedical Text Data

 ## Background
 Word sense ambiguity is a pervasive characteristic of natural language.
 For example, the word _cold_ has several senses and may refer to a disease, a temperature sensation, or an environmental condition.
 The specific sense intended is determined by the textual context in which an instance of the ambiguous word appears.
 In **"I am taking aspirin for my cold"** the _disease_ sense is intended, in **"Let's go inside, I'm cold"** the _temperature sensation_ sense is meant, while **"It's cold today, only 2 degrees"**, implies the _environmental condition_ sense.
 Therefore, automatically identifying the intended sense of ambiguous words improves the proper inference of biomedical textual data for clinical and biomedical applications.